pygfx/pygfx/docs/transparency.rst

 Alpha methods
 -------------

-Most users don't have to worry much about what the methods mean.
+Most users don't have to worry much about what the alpha-methods mean.
 Though it's good to understand that the "opaque" and "stochastic" methods produce opaque fragments, and by default have ``depth_write=True``.
 The renderer sorts these objects front-to-back to avoid overdraw (for performance).

 In contrast, the "composite" and "weighted" methods result in semi-transparent fragments, and by default have ``depth_write=False``.
 The renderer sorts these object back-to-front to improve the chance of correct blending.
-Note that the 'auto' mode is an exception to this rule.
+Note that with the 'auto' mode, de default ``depth_write`` depends on the ``opacity``.

 Alpha methods in detail